- A white cat that has no other color on its fur is not common

 Suggested White Cat Name: Snowball

-Some white cat names stick around because they’re a classic — and Snowball continues to be a popular choice.
+Some white cat names stick around because they are so classic — and Snowball continues to be a popular choice.
 Given that wegies are adapted to survive harsh Norwegian winters, Snowball is an especially appropriate choice.

 #7: Foreign White — Specifically Bred For Whiteness